ccapdev1920T2/x22g6/README.md

 2. Open Command Prompt
 3. Navigate to project folder
 4. Install dependencies: `npm install`
+5. To use the application locally, a .env file is required.
+The file was not commited to git as it contains sensitive information.
+A link to the .env file would be specified in the comments in the canvas submission of the project.
+Downloading the file may cause a random filename to the .env file.
+If so, remove the filename and set it to ".env".
+Place the .env file in the root direcoty of the project

 ## Running Application:
 1. Open Command Prompt
 2. Navigate to project folder
 3. Set the NODE_ENV environment variable to "development": `SET NODE_ENV=development`
-4. To use the application, a .env file is required.
-The file was not commited to git as it contains sensitive information.
-A link to the .env file would be specified in the comments in the canvas submission of the project.
-Downloading the file may cause a random filename to the .env file.
-If so, remove the filename and set it to ".env"
-5. Run the following command to start the application: `node app.js`.
-The following message would be displayed if the application has started properly
+4. Run the following command to start the application: `node app.js`.
+At least the following messages (in any order) should be displayed to indicate that the app is working properly
 ```
 Listening at port 3000
 Verified SMTP connection configuration